OSGeo/PROJ/docs/source/operations/projections/mill.rst

 Mathematical definition
 #######################

-The formulas describing the Miller projection are all taken from Snyder's manuals [Snyder1987]_.
+The formulas describing the Miller projection are all taken from :cite:`Snyder1987`.

 Forward projection